Spiritual-Entanglement/rumc-snsg/Revelation/12-TheSevenTrumpets-Ch4-Part02.md

               - these time periods have to overlap.
 They cannot be sequential
           - The time period of 3.5 years can mean a limited time of affliction
             - 1 Kings 18:1 Elijah calls a drought that lasts a little over 3 years.
-              > fter many days the word of the Lord came to Elijah, in the third year of the drought,[a] saying, “Go, present yourself to Ahab; I will send rain on the earth.”
+              > After many days the word of the Lord came to Elijah, in the third year of the drought,[a] saying, “Go, present yourself to Ahab; I will send rain on the earth.”
               - Jewish tradition calls it 3.5 years Luke 4:25, James 5:17
                 >  Luke 4:25 - But the truth is, there were many widows in Israel in the time of Elijah, when the heaven was shut up three years and six months, and there was a severe famine over all the land;
                 > James 5:17 - Elijah was a human being like us, and he prayed fervently that it might not rain, and for three years and six months it did not rain on the earth.